When Kids Can’t Accept a No Answer

 Learning how to accept no as an answer is a heart issue.
 Not only can children learn to live within limits, but they can also learn flexibility and contentment, two heart qualities that help them address the challenges they may face internally.

-Furthermore, children who learn to accept no as an answer are more likely to respond well to limits when they get older.
+Furthermore, children who learn to accept no as an answer are more likely to respond well to limits when they get older and value correction as a gift.
 The character needed by a teenager to say no to the many temptations, comes from the ability to live within limits.
 Much of the work needed to be successful handling disappointment and temptation later in life, is developed right now in the early elementary years as kids learn to do what’s right when they don’t get what they want.

 To help your child most effectively in this area, first identify tendencies your child has when faced with some kind of limit.
 Some kids become so overwhelmed with disappointment that they throw themselves on the ground in despair and sadness, while others become vicious with anger-filled revenge.
 Others stay calm but view their parents as obstacles to their goal and pursue with badgering or arguing.
 Still others simply whine and complain, making others miserable because they don’t get what they want.